kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_04.md

 **Some docker commands**

 Open another terminal window and try the following commands.
+These should be run inside the droplet, but **NOT** inside a docker container.
 From this point on, using multiple terminal windows will prove very helpful.

 What containers are running right now?